oktadev/okta-blog/_source/_posts/2019-05-16-angular-authentication-jwt.md

 - "Learn how to use JSON Web Tokens (JWT) to add authentication to your @angular app."
 image: blog/featured/okta-angular-skew.jpg
 type: conversion
+changelog:
+- 2021-04-14: Updated to Okta Angular v3 and Okta JWT Verifier v2.
+You can see the changes in [the example app]() or [this blog post]().
 ---

 User registration and authentication are one of the features that almost no web application can do without.
 Authentication usually consists of a user entering using a user name and a password and then being granted access to various resources or services.
 Authentication, by its very nature, relies on keeping the state of the user.
 This seems to contradict a fundamental property of HTTP, which is a stateless protocol.